CompuSalle/Emails-With-Python/README.md

 - Dont Foreget to add your email and the password.
 - The password need to be generated in your gmail account settings.
 (App Password)
-    - More information can be fiund over youtube [videos](https://www.youtube.com/watch?v=0zVzFadvEYk)
+    - More information over youtube [videos](https://www.youtube.com/watch?v=0zVzFadvEYk)